JahyLuky/InventoryTracker/README.md

 - **WPF (Windows Presentation Foundation):** Used for building the graphical user interface.
 - **SQLite:** Lightweight, embedded database for storing inventory data.
 - **Visual Studio 2022:** Integrated development environment (IDE) used for coding and debugging.
-- **GitHub:** Used for branching and commiting each new feature, bugfix and version
+- **GitHub:** Used for branching and commiting each new feature, bugfix and more.
+I used [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) method.